tonight-halfmoon/slv-n-erlang/concurrent/otp/tSAG/readme.md

 > Second Option

-Otherwise, if all reltated environment variables have been set according to the Second Option, then we do not need to pass them explicitely.
+Otherwise, if all related environment variables have been set according to the Second Option, then we do not need to pass them explicitely.

    erl -pa ebin